 The initial approach should include a complete history and physical examination, including rectal palpation and evaluation of feces.
 Fecal smears for Giardia and fungal elements (Histoplasma capsulatum, Pythium insidiosum), fecal flotation for parasite identification (Trichuris vulpis in dogs, Tritrichomonas foetus in cats), and culture for bacteria (Campylobacter, Salmonella, Clostridium) are suggested in cases of chronic colitis.
 Rectal cytology is an important tool to exclude other causes of large-bowel diarrhea.
 It can reveal inflammatory cells, neoplastic cells, and certain infectious agents (eg, H capsulatum).
 Cases of suspected clostridial colitis (>5 endospores per field) should be confirmed by identifying Clostridium perfringens enterotoxin A and B in feces using a commercially available ELISA after a fecal bacterial culture is performed.

 Colonoscopy is indicated to visually inspect the mucosal surface of the colon and to obtain biopsy specimens.
 Preparation of the colon is essential to avoid missing small or subtle lesions because of residual fecal material on the mucosal surface.
-Food should be withheld for 24–48 hr before the procedure, followed by a combination of enemas and an oral colonic lavage solution.
-Several agents can be used to clean the bowel, such as sodium picosulfate and bisacodyl.
+Food should be withheld for 24 hours before the procedure, followed by a combination of enemas and an oral colonic lavage solution.
+Several agents can be used to clean the bowel, such as polyethylene glycol 3350, sodium picosulfate, and bisacodyl.
 Multiple samples from the cecum and ascending, transverse, and descending colon should be obtained, regardless of gross morphologic appearance.
 Because of poor correlation between gross appearance and histopathologic results, results should be interpreted in light of the physical examination and history.
-A normal mucosal biopsy or one with evidence of a hyperplastic mucosa, in conjunction with clinical signs supportive of large-intestinal diarrhea, is compatible with irritable bowel syndrome.
-Peripheral eosinophilia is invariably present in cats with hypereosinophilic syndrome.

-Because shedding of ova by whipworms is intermittent, therapeutic deworming (eg, fenbendazole 50 mg/kg/day, for 3 days, repeated in 3 wk and again in 3 mo if there is a positive response) should be done even if results of fecal examinations are negative.
+Because shedding of ova by whipworms is intermittent, therapeutic deworming (eg, fenbendazole 50 mg/kg/day, for 3 days, repeated in 3 weeks and again in 3 months if there is a positive response) should be done even if results of fecal examinations are negative.

-Supplementing the diet with fiber (1–6 tsp of psyllium hydrophilic mucilloid or 1–4 tbsp of coarse wheat bran/feeding) improves diarrhea in many animals.
+Supplementing the diet with fiber (1–6 teaspoons of psyllium hydrophilic mucilloid or 1–4 tablespoons of coarse wheat bran/feeding) improves diarrhea in many animals.
 Dietary fiber reduces free fecal water, prolongs luminal transit time (increasing the opportunity to absorb water), absorbs toxins, increases fecal bulk and stretches the colonic smooth muscle, and improves contractility.
-However, the addition of fiber alone rarely results in complete resolution of clinical signs of large-intestinal diarrhea in dogs, and beneficial effects may take as long as 6 wk to become evident.
-Over time, the fiber dose can be reduced or eliminated in some dogs and a standard dog food substituted without causing a return of the diarrhea.
+However, the addition of fiber alone rarely results in complete resolution of clinical signs of large-intestinal diarrhea in dogs, and beneficial effects may take as long as 6 weeks to become evident.
+Over time, the fiber dose can be reduced or eliminated in some dogs, and a standard dog food can be substituted without causing a return of the diarrhea.

 Novel protein diets have effectively controlled clinical signs of colitis in both dogs and cats.
 The protein source used should be one to which the animal has not previously been exposed.
-In one study, clinical signs associated with lymphocytic-plasmacytic colitis resolved in all dogs within ~2 wk after feeding a low-residue, digestible, hypoallergenic diet (1 part low-fat cottage cheese and 2 parts boiled white rice).
+In one study, clinical signs associated with lymphocytic-plasmacytic colitis resolved in all dogs within ~2 weeks after feeding a low-residue, digestible, hypoallergenic diet (1 part low-fat cottage cheese and 2 parts boiled white rice).
 Thereafter, most dogs were maintained without recurrence of clinical signs on commercially available prescription diets they had not been previously fed.
-Currently, a number of commercially available diets contain rice with mutton or lamb, venison, or rabbit.
+Several commercially available diets contain rice with mutton or lamb, venison, or rabbit.

 Hydrolyzed diets have also been effective in treatment of colitis.
 These specialized diets disrupt the protein structure sufficiently to remove any allergens and allergenic epitopes and, therefore, prevent immune recognition.

-If feeding a high-fiber or novel protein diet is not beneficial, a commercial, low-residue diet may be tried, especially one that contains FOSs.
+If feeding a high-fiber or novel protein diet is not beneficial, a commercial, low-residue diet may be tried, especially one that contains fructooligosaccharides (FOSs).

 Cats with lymphocytic-plasmacytic colitis may respond to dietary management alone (eg, lamb and rice, horsemeat, or a commercially available diet).
 In one study, cats were initially treated with dietary fiber or with dietary fiber and pharmacologic intervention (prednisone, tylosin, or sulfasalazine).
 Most cats were eventually maintained on high-fiber diets or a highly digestible diet.

-Tylosin, a macrolide antibiotic used primarily in food animals, is useful in chronic enteropathies, because it interferes with bacterial adhesion to the mucosa and has some antibacterial and immunomodulating effects.
+Tylosin, a macrolide antibiotic used primarily in food animals, is useful in chronic enteropathies because it interferes with bacterial adhesion to the mucosa and has some antibacterial and immunomodulating effects and minimal side effects.
 It targets mainly facultative and obligate anaerobic gram-positive bacteria and some gram-negative bacteria.
 However, E coli and Salmonella are resistant to tylosin.
-Tylosin is well tolerated in both dogs and cats with minimal effects.

 Cats usually tolerate glucocorticoids very well; adverse effects are common in dogs and include polyuria, polydipsia, polyphagia, GI bleeding, increased susceptibility to infection, iatrogenic hyperadrenocorticism, and pituitary-adrenocortical suppression.